wlads/reefpoints/_posts/2013-01-07-building-an-ember-app-with-rails-api-part-1.md

 * We are constraining against the format with a custom `FormatTest` class.
 We only want to map certain routes to `JSON` requests and certain routes to `HTML` requesets.
 * The `get '*foo'...` will greedily match all routes except `/` so we have the following line.
 We want to direct all `HTML` requests to a single `controller#action`.
 I will go into the reason why in a bit.

 So let's create that `Ember` controller.
 This will act as the primary application serving controller that is hit when people visit the app.
+Create and edit `app/controllers/ember_controller.rb`

 {% highlight ruby %}
 class EmberController < ActionController::Base; end